-The company should follow the best practices in handling investor’s money.
+The company should follow the best practices in handling investors’ money.
 While you are yet to commit your coins to it, you can learn from individuals already in the deal.
-Check where the entrepreneurs’ contributions go, and make sure they are not getting directed to a trading account or the company is cashing them out.
+Check where the entrepreneurs’ contributions go, and ensure they are not getting directed to a trading account or the company is cashing them out.

 Such cash handling practices are warning signs on the team’s probability of taking off with investors’ money.

 Every investment should come after extensive research and consideration.
 Then, you can approach the ICO best, and everything from your research seems legit.
 However, your guts could still communicate otherwise, and you feel pretty uneasy.

 If your guts say something is not okay, you should follow that.
 Numerous ICO options are available; you can always find another or even better offering.